kruczys/living_world_rust/README.md

 ## License

 This software is completely free.
-You can do anything with it except for selling, renting on any other form of getting money from it.
+You can do anything with it except for selling, renting or any other form of getting money from it.

 ## Contact